Maternal and Child Health Promoter

 2. Increase the capacity of women and family members to adopt key maternal and child health behaviors; and

 3. Increase the capacity of key actors and organizations to strengthen community systems that enable the adoption of maternal and child health behaviors.

-Community health workers promote healthy behaviors for mothers and their family members at the clinic, through classes, or house visits.
+Community health workers promote healthy behaviors for mothers, pregnant women, and their family members through classes and one on one education in clinics and house visits.
 Volunteers assist by training and guiding community health workers to use adult education methodologies, participating in outreach activities, and providing feedback.
 Together, health workers and Volunteers track educational outcomes by assessing the adoption of healthy behaviors.

-Volunteers also work with the community to identify and address social factors that influence behavior change and support the mobilization of communities to adopt health behaviors.
-Volunteers work hand-in-hand with community members to connect key leaders and organizations in the assessment of community needs and to co-facilitate the design of a joint work plan.
+Volunteers also work with the community to identify and address social factors that influence behavior change and support the mobilization of community leaders to address social enablers to health behaviors.
+Volunteers work together with community members to connect key leaders and organizations in the assessment of community needs and to co-facilitate the design of joint work plans.
 Together, they collaborate to implement campaigns, activities, and projects that support the adoption of healthy behaviors.
 Examples of activities include organizing parades to promote better nutrition, hosting workshops to empower women and girls on health care and writing grants for small scale infrastructure that improve health services or family homes.

 COVID-19 Volunteer Activities